 This vibrant Trolls World Tour single, with its disco-drenched production and shimmery keyboard line, looked like it would easily dance up the charts like its Hot 100-topping predecessor “Can’t Stop the Feeling!,” also from the animated series.
 But the SZA duet never caught fire, despite being one of JT’s catchiest and poppiest releases in years.

 The subject matter felt a little “been there, done that” after his earlier hit “Cry Me a River,” and with a whopping 7:28 running time, it was a very long single.
 But there are a lot of great pieces to this too-big puzzle.

 14. “Suit & Tie” (feat.
 Jay Z)

 After a nearly seven-year gap between JT albums, this song was a blessing from above back in 2013.
 But with some distance from its release, we can say it might not have been the perfect single we thought it was then.

 13. “Can’t Stop the Feeling!”

-Timberlake happily splashed back on the scene in 2016 with an upbeat song-of-summer worthy track about wanting to just keep dancing, a message we can all get behind.
+Timberlake happily splashed back on the scene in 2016 with an upbeat (and eventually Oscar-nominated) song-of-summer-worthy track about wanting to just keep dancing — a message we can all get behind.

 In this reflective midtempo track, Timberlake appears to sing directly to his wife, Jessica Biel.
-For someone who is so private about his non-music life, it was a nice glimpse into their marital world.
+For someone who is so private about his non-music life, it was an intimate glimpse into their marital world.